Works On My Machine

 Why This Blog Exists

-This is my web journal for technology, experiments, and growth.
+This is my web journal from working inside developer platforms — internal developer platforms, CI/CD, and the developer experience around them.
 I write to contribute back by sharing practical lessons, patterns, and mistakes others can learn from.
 “Works on My Machine” is partly a joke, partly a method: build, test, break, learn, repeat.

 What You’ll Find Here